ENGN2912B-2018/MTS-A/README.md

 3. Run `mainExecutable` created in the `build` directory.

 **Brown CCV**
-1. ssh into a CCV node with the with X11 forwarding enabled. i.e. type in the following command:
+1. ssh into a CCV node with the with X11 forwarding enabled. i.e. Type in the following command:
 ```
 ssh <account_name>@ssh.ccv.brown.edu -X
 ```